IRIBHM-computational-groups/iribhm_technicals_website/docs/start/server_rules.md

 # Server rules

-- **Do not use `du` on multi-terabyte directories like `/mnt/iribhm`.** This command looks at every individual file, which is fine for up to hundreds of gigabytes, but clogs up computational resources hugely on bigger directories.
+- **Do not use `du` on multi-terabyte directories like `/mnt/iribhm` or directories with millions of files.** This command looks at every individual file, which is fine for up to hundreds of gigabytes, but clogs up computational resources hugely on bigger directories.
 It could crash the server.
 - **Regularly shut down jupyter notebooks.** When you close your browser after running a notebook on jupyterlab, the notebook is still running in the background.
 Go to the "Running terminals and kernels" tab (round symbol left side), and click "Shut down all".
 - **Be considerate of others when running resource intensive scripts**.
 Set resource limits (RAM, amount of cores, etc.) if you run a large process.
 Consider if your job needs GPUs or not, and if so, check which GPU server is the least busy.
+Run large jobs overnight or over the weekend.
 - **When building containers, don't leave behind large files**.
 Build all your containers in `/tmp`, which is regularly wiped.
-Then only store .def files under `/opt/common` and move .sif files over to one of the production VMs (see singularity guide).
+Then only store .def files under `/opt/common` and move `.sif` files over to one of the production VMs (see singularity guide).
+- **Don't open folders with VS Code that could contain an "infinite" amount of files**.
+This could crash the server.
+See [this issue](https://github.com/microsoft/sarif-vscode-extension/issues/472) for more information.
 - **TODO: GDPR compliance**